simplyblock-io/spdk-csi/docs/caching-nodes.md

 #### Step1: Setup hugepages

 Before you prepare the caching nodes, please decide the amount of huge pages that you would like to allocate for simplyblock and set those hugepages accordingly.
-We suggest allocating at least 8GB of huge pages.
+It is recommended to use a minimum of 1 GiB + 0.5% of the size of the local SSD, which you want to use as a cache.
+For example, if your local SSD has a size of 1.9 TiB, and you want to use it entirely as a write-through cache, you need to assign 10.5 GiB of RAM.
+If you only want to utilize 1 TiB (52.9% of the SSD), you assign 6 GiB of RAM and the cache will be automatically resized to fit the available (assigned) memory.

 >[!IMPORTANT]
->The caching node requires at least 2.2% of the size of the nvme cache + 50 MiB of RAM.
-This should be the minimum configured as hugepage
->memory.
+>One huge page contains 2 MiB of memory.
+A value of e.g. 4096 therefore is equal to 8 GiB of huge page memory.

 ```
 sudo sysctl -w vm.nr_hugepages=4096